Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Unlimited companies

 It’s quite rare to form an unlimited company, but not unheard of.
-Most people decide to form a company so that their personal liability is limited, but an unlimited company means unlimited liability, a bit like being a sole trader where you’re personally liable for everything.
+Most people decide to form a company so their personal liability is limited, but an unlimited company means unlimited liability, a bit like being a sole trader where you’re personally liable for everything.

 Unlike being a sole trader though, operating as an unlimited company means you could have other shareholders with whom to share liability.